8uddishh/SqlFluent/README.md

             var customers = resultSet.Get<Customer>("Customers");
 ```

-## What the future holds
-* Multiple result sets handling will be added
-* Multi level where level > 2 will be added
+## Tomare

+This package does not necessarily will cater all you requirements.
+But I do believe this is more than the bare minumum should cover a majority of your scenarios.
+Albeit that being said, in instance when requirement is not workable in this library we recommend that one uses the regular way of solving.
+Eg Multi level reader where level > 2.